What Happens if You Wait to Fill a Cavity?

 When the cavity is left untreated, it can move down into an inner layer of your tooth known as dentin.
 Dentin is located just underneath a tooth’s white outer enamel and contains many nerve endings.
 If a cavity has reached this layer, you will start to feel sensitivity when eating or drinking.

 Delayed treatment can also lead to the decay reaching the nerve of your tooth.
-At this point, our dentist may recommend root canal therapy and the placement of a dental crown to protect the vulnerable tooth.
+At this point, Dr. Paul may recommend root canal therapy and the placement of a dental crown to protect the vulnerable tooth.
 Tooth extraction could also happen if the decay is severe enough.

 What to Expect During Your Appointment

 Theis straightforward and relatively quick.
-Our dentist will start off by numbing the tooth and surrounding area with local anesthesia so you feel no discomfort.
+Dr. Paul will start off by numbing the tooth and surrounding area with local anesthesia so you feel no discomfort.
 After the tooth has been numbed, the decay will be removed with the help of a dental drill.